chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 intent, it must refer to some form of heavy tuple that exists outside of the current scope.
 Otherwise there is a compilation error.

-Both light tuples and heavy tuples can be
+Both light tuples and heavy tuples can be returned by a routine.
+Since the default return intent is to return by value, a light tuple must be converted to a heavy tuple when it is returned from a routine.

+   *Example (tuple-return-behavior.chpl)*.

    .. code-block:: chapel